ronospace/Flow-Ai/docs/ICON_DESIGN.md

 ---

-*This icon design represents ZyraFlow's commitment to elegant, user-centered design in women's health technology.*
+*This icon design represents Flow Ai's commitment to elegant, user-centered design in women's health technology.*